krasserm/krasserm.github.io/_posts/2015-02-17-Implementing-operation-based-CRDTs.md

 - supports the reliable broadcast of update-operations.
 - chooses AP from [CAP](http://en.wikipedia.org/wiki/CAP_theorem) i.e. applications can continue writing to a local replica during a network partition.
-- preserves causal ordering of events which satisfies all _downstream_ preconditions of the CmRDTs specified in the paper.
+- preserves causal ordering of update-operations which satisfies all _downstream_ preconditions specified in the paper.

 Event-sourced actors